YannickJadoul/Parselmouth/README.md

 import pip
 pip.main(['install', 'praat-parselmouth'])
 ```
+*The latter approach for some unknown reason sometimes takes quite a lot of time.
+If this happens, you can either be patient, or you can try figuring out how to call pip immediately from the command line*

-- On Mac OS X, this should be fairly quickly.
+- On Windows and Mac OS X, the installation should finish fairly quickly.
 - On a Linux system, we do not have a binary distribution yet, but `pip install praat-parselmouth` should automatically build your project in 5 to 10 minutes if you have `cmake` installed.
-- Unfortunately, at this point in time, we do not have a Windows version available to download from the Python Package Index.
-Work will be done on this, and even sooner if we get feedback from interested potential Windows users ;-)

 If this results in an error, try updating `pip` to the latest version by running